 Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

-Our innovative project to improve bathing water quality is under way.
+Our innovative project to improve bathing water quality is gathering pace.

 Over recent years, we have invested millions of pounds to reduce the impact of our wastewater network on bathing water quality.
-However, bathing water is also affected by a range of other sources of pollution such as contaminated rainwater running off roads and agricultural land, wastewater from privately-owned treatment works, boats and animals on the beach such as dogs and seabirds.
+However, bathing water is also affected by contaminated rainwater running off roads and agricultural land, wastewater from privately-owned treatment works, boats and animals on the beach such as dogs and seabirds.

 Our customers have backed the plans and told us they were willing to pay extra through their water bills to fund the improvements.
 We have earmarked £31.5 million for the programme – approximately £2 per customer over the five years of 2015-20.